 - Zuppa Toscana is ready in about 40 minutes with only 10 minutes of active prep time!

 Sweet Italian sausage.
-Using this makes the Zuppa Toscana soup taste most similar to the Oliver Garden original.
+Using this makes the Zuppa Toscana soup taste most similar to the Olive Garden original.
 You can swap it for a spicier sausage if you want some kick to your soup.

 Parmesan cheese.
 Buy fresh blocks of parmesan and shred it yourself for best results.
 Do not use the parmesan that comes in a shaker.